halukakin/jStorage/README.md

 Current availability: jStorage supports all major browsers - Internet Explorer 6+, Firefox 2+, Safari 4+, Chrome 4+, Opera 10.50+

-If the browser doesn't support data caching, then no exceptions are raised - jStorage can still be used by the script but nothing is actually stored.
+If the browser doesn't support local storage, then no exceptions are raised - jStorage can still be used by the script but nothing is actually stored.

 ## Tests